Read the post in: 繁體中文

 - Preheat the oven at 150 / 300 F.

-- In a big mixing bowl, add all ingredients.
+- In a big mixing bowl, add all the rest ingredients.
+Give them a mix.
+Then add the date-tahini mixture.
 Mix all together until all ingredients are covered with the date-tahini paste.

 - Line a baking sheet with parchment paper or a baking mat.
 Spread the mixture onto the sheet into a single, even layer.